astriaorg/docs/docs/running-a-remote-rollup/3-local-rollup-deployment.md

 just wait-for-ingress-controller
 ```

+This creates the local environment where the rollup will run.
+Unlike when the
+full dev-cluster is run locally, the sequencer and DA are not spun up.

 Back in the __Astria repo__, run the cli to create the address and key information for a new sequencer account.